First Great Awakening: Conviction of sin

 Conviction of sin was the stage that prepared someone to receive salvation, and this stage often lasted weeks or months.
 When under conviction, nonbelievers realized they were guilty of sin and under divine condemnation and subsequently faced feelings of sorrow and anguish.
 When revivalists preached, they emphasized God's moral law to highlight the holiness of God and to spark conviction in the unconverted.
 Jonathan Edwards' sermon "Sinners in the Hands of an Angry God" is an example of such preaching.

 As Calvinists, revivalists also preached the doctrines of original sin and unconditional election.
-Due to the fall of man, humans are naturally inclined to rebel against God and unable to initiate or merit salvation, according to the doctrine of original sin.
-Unconditional election relates to the doctrine of predestination—that before the creation of the world God determined who would be saved (the elect) on the basis of his own choosing.
+Due to the fall of man, humans are naturally inclined to rebel against God and are unable to initiate or merit salvation, according to the doctrine of original sin.
+Unconditional election relates to the doctrine of predestination—that before the creation of the world, God determined who would be saved (the elect) on the basis of his own choosing.
 The preaching of these doctrines resulted in the convicted feeling both guilty and totally helpless, since God was in complete control over whether they would be saved or not.

 Revivalists counseled those under conviction to apply the means of grace to their lives.
-These were spiritual disciplines such as prayer, Bible study, church attendance and personal moral improvement.
+These were spiritual disciplines such as prayer, Bible study, church attendance, and personal moral improvement.
 While no human action could produce saving faith, revivalists taught that the means of grace might make conversion more likely.

 Revival preaching was controversial among Calvinists.
 Because Calvinists believed in election and predestination, some thought it inappropriate to preach to strangers that they could repent and receive salvation.
 For some, such preaching was only acceptable within their own churches and communities.
 The revivalists use of "indiscriminate" evangelism—the "practice of extending the gospel promises to everyone in their audiences, without stressing that God redeems only those elected for salvation"—was contrary to these notions.
 While they preached indiscriminately, however, revivalists continued to affirm Calvinist doctrines of election and predestination.

-Another issue that had to be addressed were the intense physical and emotional reactions to conviction experienced during the Awakening.
-Samuel Blair described such responses to his preaching in 1740, "Several would be overcome and fainting; others deeply sobbing, hardly able to contain, others crying in a most dolorous manner, many others more silently weeping. ...
+Another issue that had to be addressed was the intense physical and emotional reactions to conviction experienced during the Awakening.
+Samuel Blair described such responses to his preaching in 1740: "Several would be overcome and fainting; others deeply sobbing, hardly able to contain, others crying in a most dolorous manner, many others more silently weeping. ...
 And sometimes the soul exercises of some, thought comparatively but very few, would so far affect their bodies, as to occasion some strange, unusual bodily motions."
-Moderate evangelicals took a cautious approach to this issue, neither encouraging or discouraging these responses, but they recognized that people might express their conviction in different ways.
+Moderate evangelicals took a cautious approach to this issue, neither encouraging nor discouraging these responses, but they recognized that people might express their conviction in different ways.